espaces-marx/ai-radicals/guide_en.md

 | **13B - 30B**  | Desktop PC with High-end GPU, 64 Go RAM                              | Complex code generation, technical writing, creative content creation, in-depth document analysis                                                                                                           |
 | **30B - 70B+** | Professional workstation, Multiple GPUs, 128 Go RAM+                 | Modèles polyvalents pour des tâches professionnelles (traduction spécialisée, génération de rapports, analyse de données complexes), création de contenu multimédia (scripts, dialogues), recherche avancée |

 **NB** : In this table, memory is referred to as RAM.
-Actually, the most efficient type of memory for AI-related tasks is VRAM (Virtual RAM), which is memory from the GPU (graphics card/processor).
+Actually, the most efficient type of memory for AI-related tasks is VRAM (Video RAM), which is memory from the GPU (graphics card/processor).
 It is possible to use AI locally with little or no VRAM, but the generations will be slower.

 ### How to install and use a local AI?

 **Step 1: Download LM Studio**

 LM Studio is free software that allows you to download and use AI on your computer.

 1. **Download LM Studio** from the official website: *lmstudio.ai*